Bernard F. Sliger

 Bernard Francis Sliger (September 30, 1924 – October 10, 2007) was an American educator and economist.
 He served as president of Florida State University for 15 years, from 1976 to 1991.
-Nearly all sources referred to him as an extremely "popular" president.

 Early life

 Sliger was born September 30, 1924, in Chassell Township, Houghton County, Michigan, a small community in Michigan's Upper Peninsula.
 He was the eldest of three children of Hazel and Paul Sliger.
 His father was a logging foreman before working as a stonemason for the Civilian Conservation Corps in 1940.

 Sliger met his future wife at school and married Ruth Margareta (Greta) Taube September 1, 1945, in his wife's hometown of Newberry, Michigan.

 Sliger grew up in Trout Creek, Michigan, and earned a bachelor's, master's and doctorate—all from Michigan State University and all in economics.
 He began his career in education during 1947 as a teacher for Interior Township Schools.

 Career

 He worked 19 years as an administrator and faculty member at LSU.
 During that time, he headed the economics department, was graduate council chairman, vice chancellor and academic affairs dean.
 He was Louisiana's Secretary of Administration for a year.
 In that role he approved the Louisiana Superdome construction project.
 He then formed the Louisiana Coordinating Council for Higher Education, and served from 1969 to 1972 as its executive director.

 A scholar and economist in the specialized field of public finance and economic theory, he frequently consulted with organizations and commissions.
 Sliger served from 1976 to 1977 as chairman of the Florida Economic Advisory Council for Governor Reubin Askew and from 1986 to 1988 he served on an Academic Task Force to review Insurance & Tort System in Florida.
 In Louisiana, he was chief consultant of the Governor's 1968 Tax Study Committee and was chairman of a special committee to evaluate the Louisiana Department of Revenue.